|Battery Name||Ecoult UltraFlex|

 |Recommended DOD||60% (twice daily cycling), 50% (accelerated testing)|

-The unit is connected to an SMA Sunny Island inverter that will charge/discharge the batteries.
+The UltraFlex installed at the Battery Test Centre consists of 8x 12V UltraBatteries.
+The unit is connected to an SMA Sunny Island inverter which charges and discharges the batteries.